Thewbi/armos/LessonXX_USB/README.md

 HubPortConnectionChanged() calls UsbAllocateDevice() and UsbAttachDevice().

-This call to UsbAttachDevice() causes the recusion during device enumeration.
+This call to UsbAttachDevice() causes the recursion during device enumeration because UsbAttachDevice() is the way the recursion go to this point in the first place.

-From UsbAttachDevice() the recursion can detect functions such as keyboards, mice, USB network controllers or it can detect Hubs that in turn are connected to more functions or hubs.
+From UsbAttachDevice(), the recursion can detect functions such as keyboards, mice, USB network controllers or it can detect Hubs that in turn are connected to more functions or hubs.
 This is how the recursion detects an entire tree and all functions within that tree through recursion.

 ## CSUD Platform functions